Gastroenteritis

 Oral rehydration

-Aim for 10 mL/kg/hr of oral rehydration solution (eg GastrolyteTM, HYDRAlyteTM, PedialyteTM)
+Aim for 10 mL/kg/hr of oral rehydration solution (ORS) eg GastrolyteTM, HydralyteTM, PedialyteTM

-• In children who are refusing ORS, diluted apple juice in 1:1 ratio with water can be offered, but is not appropriate for prolonged use as does not contain any electrolytes
+• In mildly dehydrated children who are refusing ORS, short term flavoured ice block or diluted apple juice in 1:1 ratio with water can be offered

-• If breastfed - continue breast feeding, but more often (or with additional ORS supplementation) to maintain hydration
+• If breastfed, continue breast feeding, but more often (or with additional ORS supplementation if appropriate) to maintain hydration

-If oral rehydration fails and the child is ≥5% dehydrated, or if there are significant ongoing losses, rapid or slow NG rehydration may be appropriate.
+If oral rehydration fails with ongoing risk of dehydration, rapid or slow NG rehydration may be appropriate.
 Failure to tolerate NG should lead to IV rehydration if clinically dehydrated

 IV rehydration may be preferred in older children if NG is not tolerated or is not appropriate